Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 Advantages of EMR pens

-By maintenance-free, we mean that the passive pen does not need to be charged at repeated intervals.
-They can be used whenever you want and for whatever period of time, continuously.
+Emr stylus does not need to be charged at repeated intervals.
+They can be used whenever you want and for whatever period of time, without worrying about recharging them.

 Less susceptible to damage